tcarlile/eBird-Targets/README.md

 - The "Study Guide" is just an unformatted html file with a taxonomically sorted list of links to eBird species accounts.

 Some important notes, caveats, and limitations:
-- The script reads your eBird password from the config file stored in plain text on your computer.
+- The script ***reads your eBird password from the config file stored in plain text on your computer***.
   - If you're paranoid you should remove the password from ```ebird.cfg``` after running the script.
   - The password is stored in the ```cfg['pw']``` variable (see lines ```120-121```, and is only sent to the eBird login page (see lines ```126-139```.
 Examine the code before running.
 - Long staying and heavily twitched rarities can lead to spurious/unlikely targets.
 There were several of these for my Texas and Arizona trips.
 I suspect it's more of an issue in places that get tons of rarities.
 You may want to do a bit of data cleaning if something looks unlikely.
 Examples: